fraggerfox/countdown-timer/README.md

 * Removed the Google Analytics and related scripts.

+* "Un-minified" the CSS file.

 * The files have been neatly organized into the proper folders.

 ## Get it

 The Countdown Timer is free to use, and can be accessed through any Web browser.
 Using Chrome’s Presentation Mode allows you to focus only on the timer.
 If you want to use the Timer like an app on your mobile device, tap on the share icon (iOS) or menu button (Android) and select “Add to Home Screen.”

+You will need to put the files in a Web Server (like Apache for example) and then access the index.html which will load the Countdown Timer UI.

 ## Use it